-In what follows we will assume that the eikonal $\chi(s, b)$ is moderately small. \footnote{The definition of the moderate small eikonal is given in Introduction.} Let us start from the expansion of the integrand in the r.h.s. of eq.~\eqref{eik_cs}:
+We assume that $|\chi(s, b)|$ is moderately small.
+Let us start from the expansion of the integrand in the r.h.s. of Eq.~\eqref{eik_cs}

 We omitted higher terms in \eqref{integrand_expansion}.
-As we will see in the next section, an account of only four terms in this expansion is enough to approximate $\sigma_{\mathrm{tot}}$ with a small relative error.
+As we will see in Section~\ref{sec:num}, an account of only four terms in this expansion is enough to approximate $\sigma_{\mathrm{tot}}$ with a very small relative error.